japgolly/scalajs-react/doc/HOOKS.md

 }
 ```

-The above JS component can be written in scalajs-react in two
+The above JS component can be written in scalajs-react in the following way:
-very similar ways.

-### Method 1

 ```scala
 import japgolly.scalajs.react._